 - Storage subsystems

-- HBAs
+- Host HBAs

 - Nodes

-- · Fibre-channel switches
+- Fibre-channel switches

 - Fabrics

-- · Port Switches

 - Zoning

-- Power requirements

 Storage subsystems

 Follow these rules when you are planning the configuration of storage subsystems in the SAN fabric.

 All SAN Volume Controller nodes in a cluster must be able to see the same set of storage subsystem ports on each device.
 Any operation that is in this mode in which two nodes do not see the same set of ports on the same device is degraded, and the system logs errors that request a repair action.
 This rule can have important effects on a storage subsystem such as an IBM System Storage DS4000 series controller, which has exclusion rules that determine to which host bus adapter (HBA) worldwide node names (WWNNs) a storage partition can be mapped.